Richard Bonney

-He is Chevalier dans l'Ordre des Palmes Académiques for services to French culture.
+He was Chevalier dans l'Ordre des Palmes Académiques for services to French culture.

+Early life and education

 He was educated at Whitgift School in Croydon, Surrey.
-Bonner's first degree was at Oxford.
+Bonney's first degree was at Oxford.
 He submitted his D.Phil. on the intendants of Cardinal Richelieu and Cardinal Mazarin (1624-1661) in 1973, which was subsequently revised and published as Political Change in France under Richelieu and Mazarin, 1624-1661 by Oxford in 1978.